KxSystems/docs/docs/ml/automl/userguide/preproc.md

 5. Constant columns are removed from the data.
 6. Nulls are replaced and an indicating column is added to encode their original position.

-### Models applied
+### Applied models

-The applied models are chosen based on user definitions of the type of machine learning task being explored and information about the target data.
-For clarity the models which can be applied are as follow
+Models applied are chosen based on user definition of the type of machine learning task being explored, paired with additional information about the target data.
+For clarity, the models available are listed below:

 Model                       | Task
 :---------------------------|:--------------